-The only downside?
+The only downside of chicken wings when they’re homemade?
 These do have to cook in the oven for a while – forty minutes approximately.
 But most of the time is really hands off which makes them still perfect for a weeknight meal.
-Enjoy!

 - 2 lbs fresh chicken wingettes or drumettes